 Here, the failure to apply strict scrutiny was outcome determinative.
 Applying the correct standard, AFP and the Center were entitled to relief.
 Strict scrutiny is demanding and requires that the government put forth concrete evidence justifying why its regulation is necessary.
 See, e.g., Playboy Entm't, 529 U.S. at 822-23 (striking down a law under strict scrutiny because the government proffered no evidence and "failed to establish a pervasive, nationwide problem justifying" the law).
 In contrast, the Ninth Circuit here accepted the government's argument that intrusive disclosure was necessary to enforce the state's valid regulations of charitable solicitation with no actual evidence to support that proposition.
-Pet'r's App.
-21a n.3 (observing that California has used Schedule B information to investigate a charity only 10 times over the last decade).
+AFP's Pet.
+Writ Cert.
+App. at 21a n.3 (observing that California has used Schedule B information to investigate a charity only 10 times over the last decade).
 Moreover, the court never asked whether the government's interest could be adequately served by a less burdensome, more narrowly tailored law, as this Court's precedent requires.
-See, e.g., Vill. of Schaumburg, 444 U.S. at 637-38.
-Here, the government has an obviously less intrusive approach available to it: It may request a warrant.
-16
+See, e.g., Village of Schaumburg, 444 U.S. at 637-38.
+Here, the government has an obviously less intrusive approach available to it: It may request a subpoena as part of an investigation based on individualized suspicion.15